Tamara Ivanyutina: Biography

 Tamara Maslenko was born in a large family as one of six children, in which her parents always told her that material security is the main thing in life.
-Although forensic psychiatric examination recognized Ivanyutina as sane, she was noted as self-centered, vindictive and resentful.
-During the investigations into the poisonings, it turned out that Ivanyutina had been convicted of speculation, and obtained employment in her school by the use of a fake employment record book, because as a former convict she wasn't allowed to work in educational institutions.
+Although forensic psychiatric examination recognized Ivanyutina as sane, she was noted as self-centred, vindictive and resentful.
+During the investigations into the poisonings, it turned out that Ivanyutina had been convicted of speculation, and obtained employment as a dishwasher in a school cafeteria using a fake employment record book because as a former convict, she was banned from work in educational institutions.

 Chemistry teacher Viktor Stadnik, who suffered from Ivanyutina's actions, noted such traits of her character as "perseverance and arrogance", as well as rudeness and lack of discipline.

 Murders

-Between March 17 and 18, 1987, several pupils and employees of School #16 in the Podilskyi District in Kiev were hospitalized with signs of food poisoning.
+Between 17 and 18 March 1987, several pupils and employees of School #16 in the Podilskyi District in Kyiv were hospitalized with signs of food poisoning.
 Two children - Sergei Panibrat and Andrei Kuzmenko - and two adults died almost immediately, while the remaining 9 people were in intensive care.
 Doctors initially suspected influenza or an intestinal infection, but some time later, the hair began to fall out from the victims, which is not typical for such diseases.

-Poisoning was suspected, and a criminal investigation and an investigative team was established.
+Poisoning was suspected, and a criminal investigation and an investigative team were established.
 The investigators, after interviewing the survivors, found out that they all felt unwell by having lunch the day before in the school cafeteria, after eating kasha and liver.
 When the question arose if there was quality control in the school canteen, it was found that a dietitian named Natalia Kukharenko (according to other sources - Kukarenko) had died two weeks before the events, according to official data - from a heart disease.
-However, the circumstances of Kukharenko's death caused doubts in the investigators, and due to this her body was exhumed.
+However, the circumstances of Kukharenko's death caused doubts among the investigators, and due to this, her body was exhumed.
 As a result of corresponding studies, traces of thallium were found in corpse tissues.
-After that, searches were carried out for all persons who have access to the kitchen, including in the house Tamara Ivanyutina lived, who worked as a dishwasher in the dining room of School N#16.
+After that, searches were carried out for all persons who had access to the kitchen, including in the house Tamara Ivanyutina lived, who worked as a dishwasher in the dining room of School N#16.

 During the search, a "small but very heavy jar" was found in Ivanyutina's house.
 It interested operatives and investigators and was sent for examination afterwards.
-A laboratory study showed that the can contained "Clerici solution" - a highly toxic solution based on thallium used in some branches of geology.
+A laboratory study showed that the can contained Clerici solution - a highly toxic solution based on thallium compounds used in some branches of geology.

-Ivanyutina was arrested and initially wrote a confession, confessing to the poisoning in the school canteen on March 16, 1987.
+Ivanyutina was arrested and initially wrote a confession, confessing to the poisoning in the school canteen on 16 March 1987.
 The reason for the crime, according to Ivanyutina, was that the sixth graders who dined in the dining room refused to set up tables and chairs, and "she decided to punish them".
 However, she later stated that the confessions were made up from investigators who pressured her, and refused to give further testimony.